 Beyond that, you need to take a long view.
 The 7–10+ year view.

-That’s your future (vs your present).
+Keeping your base is your future (vs your present), even if spend comes down a bit, for a while.
 And in SaaS, it’s really only the future that matters.

 Related Posts